digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 Take a moment to look at the “flow” of information in/outof an OAIS.
 The various OAIS functions - preservation planning, ingest, data management, archival storage, administration and access - are labeled in brown.
 Entities that interact with the OAIS - producers, consumers and management - are labeled in plain black text.
 Various information packages handled by the OAIS - SIPs, AIPs, and DIPs - are labeled in the white circles.
 The OAIS itself is delineated by the dotted rectangle.

+In defining what each information package is, we will also learn more about the entities who interact with or receive data from an OAIS: Producers, Consumers, and Management.
+I’ve underlined these entities in yellow.

 Source: Figure 1 diagram from https://www.oclc.org/research/publications/2000/lavoie-oais.html

 -->